Jennifer Vestal – President

 Christopher is a professional Landscape Architect with years of experience as lead designer or project manager on planning, design, and environmental projects throughout the Gulf Coast.
 His passion for creating safe and accessible recreational opportunities for everyone inspired him to join the Baldwin County Trailblazers Board.
 Christopher lives in Fairhope with his wife, Ginny, and four daughters who frequent the Eastern Shore Trail and Walking School Bus.

 Michelle hails from Auburn/Opelika area and lived in several states before settling in Fairhope with her Jack Russell Terrier, Lodi.
 Her personal and professional passion is the great outdoors.
 She and Lodi enjoy hiking, kayaking and sailing.
 For the Trust for Public Land in Chattanooga, she negotiated real estate transactions that make up the Tennessee Riverwalk and other state and national parks.
 She collaborated with The Nature Conservancy, Rails-to-Trails and other land trusts creating greenways and blueways, and adding acreage to existing green and open spaces.
 In her current job for the City of Mobile, she acquires property for RESTORE Act projects that add recreational/ open space in Mobile County.
-She has a B.A. in Political Science and a law degree (natural resources and land use emphasis) from University of Denver Sturm College of Law.
+She has degrees in Political Science and Law with natural resources and land use emphasis from University of Denver.

 Cindy is Director of the University of South Alabama Baldwin County and Chair of Leadership Baldwin County.
 A resident of Fairhope for over 25 years, she is now helping the next generation of her family enjoy the beautiful environment of Baldwin County.
 She and her sons and their families enjoy the coastal aspects of the county, as well as walking, biking and the outdoors.
 She earned degrees at Millsaps College, Texas A&M and University of Alabama.